 More recent columns include a series called Tales of Ordinary Magic for Kindred Spirit magazine, and The Home Front, an on-line column about the indignities of being a homeless middle aged man living with his parents.

-Currently he writes a fortnightly column for The Whitstable Gazette.
+Until 2020 he wrote a fortnightly column for The Whitstable Gazette.
+Currently he writes occasional pieces for Splice Today.
 Expect samples of all of his work in these pages.

 Like what you read?
 Please donate as little as £1 to help to keep this site – and independent journalism – alive.